A Survey on Hypergraph Mining: Patterns, Tools, and Generators: Tools

 \concept{Temporal hypergraph motifs (TH-motifs).} To describe the temporal dynamics of three connected temporal hyperedges, in addition to the overlapping patterns, 96 \textit{temporal hypergraph motifs} (TH-motifs) are defined~\citep{lee2021thyme+,lee2023temporal}.
 From a structural perspective, TH-motifs follow the concept of H-motifs (see \ccref{concept:H-motifs}) by considering the emptiness of the same seven subsets used in H-motifs.
 In the temporal aspect, TH-motifs are defined for three temporal hyperedges that occur within a short time interval, with a consideration for temporal locality.
 In addition, the definition of TH-motifs incorporates the relative arrival order of these three temporal hyperedges, which allows further characterization of patterns that are indistinguishable in the static H-motifs.

-\concept{Ego-networks.} Interactions centering on a single node are commonly analyzed by constructing an \textit{ego-network}~\citep{mcauley2014discovering}, where the center node is called the \textit{ego-node} (or simply ego).
-An ego-network models all the interactions between its ego-node $u$ and the neighbors of $u$ (called the alter-nodes, or simply alters). \cite{comrie2021hypergraph} defined three different types of ego-networks for a given hypergraph $H = (V, E)$ and an ego-node $u \in V$:
+\concept{Ego-networks.} Interactions centering on a single node are commonly analyzed by constructing an \textit{ego-network}~\citep{mcauley2014discovering}, where the center node is called the \textit{ego-node} (or simply \textit{ego}).
+An ego-network models the interactions between its ego-node $u$ and the neighbors of $u$ (called the \textit{alter-nodes}, or simply \textit{alters}). {\cite{comrie2021hypergraph} defined three types of ego-networks (star ego-network, radial ego-network, and contracted ego-network) by considering different ranges of interactions.}